-Thus, the concept of correction of astigmatism with myopia (or hyperopia) is the same as that of the patient with astigmatism only (in the earlier example).
-The patient with a difference between two principal meridians ( astigmatism ) will have to be given a similar difference of two meridian power in the glass, albeit, on the opposite meridians.
+Thus, the concept of correction of astigmatism with myopia (or hyperopia) is the same as that of the patient with astigmatism only (in the first example).
+The patient with a difference between two principal meridians ( astigmatism ) will have to be given a similar difference of two meridian power in the glass, albeit, on the opposite meridians/directions.
 Such lenses, whether glass or an IOL ( if a cataract patient ) are also called sphero- cylindrical lenses.
 The TORIC IOLs of different surgical companies implanted intraoperatively, is a sphero-cylindrical lens where you have a difference of power in the two opposite meridian.

--1-2@90, whereby the -1 denotes the myopia the patient is having, the -2 denotes the difference in principal meridians (astigmatism), and the axis 90 degree is where you are placing the spherical -1.
+-1-2@90, whereby -1 denotes myopia the patient is having, the -2 denotes the difference in principal meridians (astigmatism), and the axis 90 degree is where you are placing the spherical power in glass as -1 to correct for the difference in power of the two principal meridians.
 In the world of physicians and optometrists, this is also referred to as an optical cross.

-If you do a transposition then you get the second principal meridian ( remember the difference between the two is the astigmatism, which in this case is 2)
+If you do a transposition then you get the second principal meridian.
+The concept of transposition is described in Eye & Astigmatism series in this site Video section.

-So, when you transpose -1-2@90 would be -3+2@180. ( To do transposition add the spherical and the cylinder, then change the sign before the cylinder , keep the magnitude of astigmatism unchanged, and change the axis by 90 deg.
+So, when you transpose -1-2@90 would be -3+2@180.
+To do transposition, add the spherical and the cylinder, then change the sign before the cylinder , keep the magnitude of astigmatism unchanged, and change the axis by 90 deg.